The ultimate cheat sheet for creating infographics for your small business

 I would recommend you embed your infographic in a blog post, just like I did.
 Now you have a resource on your website that you can direct people to.
 Remember I said you should download the infographic in blocks?
 Well, they’re great to use on social media as small snippets of your infographic.
 Make sure you add a link to your blog post where people can view the whole thing.

 And that’s it.
 Creating an infographic is relatively simple once you know how.
-They are a great way to present information that might be too complex written down and also brilliant to add a bit of interest to things like statistics and lists.
+They are a great way to present information that might be too complex to write down and also brilliant to add a bit of interest to things like statistics and lists.
 I’d love to see what you create, so why not get started on yours today?